This recipe was inspired by the

 Bella knew Mamá Alma loved the gourds that grew in the garden, so Bella decided they needed to be included.
 The pumpkins with there warm orange fruit from the gourd would be perfect filling.
 It just needed one more thing… Ah!
 Mamá Alma’s best sausage, the sinfully spicy chorizo that gave everything it touch a satisfyingly warm flame color.
 Bella gathered the ingredients then ran to tell Mamá’s friends to come over.
 Soon the whole village came to come roll a tamale and think of Mamá Alma!

-8 ounces room temperature lard, preferably leaf lard if you can find it
+- 8 oz ounces room temperature lard, preferably leaf lard if you can find it

 Soak corn husks in warm water for 20-30 minutes.

-Mix lard with electric mixer for one minute on medium, until slightly fluffier.
+Mix lard with an electric mixer for one minute on medium, until slightly fluffier.

 Add baking powder & salt to lard and mix well.